VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 * `mouse`

 Neovim (and Vim) can let you use the mouse for some things, like select text or change the size of window. `mouse` expect a data type called a string (a piece of text wrapped in quotes) with a combination of modes.
-We are not going to worry about those modes now, we can just enable for every mode.
+We are not going to worry about those modes now, we can just enable it for every mode.

 ```lua
 vim.opt.mouse = 'a'